dfrappart/Terra-GCPBasicLinuxwithModules/Modules/03 Subnet/Readme.md

-#This config is a simple sample test of provisioning with Terraform to GCP
+#This module deploys a GCP Subnet in a manual VPC